singer-io/getting-started/docs/BEST_PRACTICES.md

    - [Date-Time Example
    tap-pardot](https://github.com/singer-io/tap-pardot/blob/v1.3.1/tap_pardot/streams.py#L231-L243)
    - [Log ID Example tap-postgres](https://github.com/singer-io/tap-postgres/blob/v0.2.0/tap_postgres/__init__.py#L650-L652)
-3. **Limit State Growth** - Only store a constant set of bookmark keys for the deepest child object, rather than an unbounded list of bookmarks per parent-id.
+3. **Limit State Growth** - Only store a single bookmark key, or a controlled number of keys, per each deepest child object type, rather than an unbounded list of bookmarks per parent-id.
 Along with #1 above, this pattern removes the need for API features such as update propagation or sorting based on certain fields.
 For many APIs and their backing data sources, these features just aren't feasible without a lot of rework.
    - Adding in bookmark keys at each level of the hierarchy trades complexity in tap code for a more efficient usage of the API
    - [Single Child Bookmark tap-square](https://github.com/singer-io/tap-square/blob/v1.3.0/tap_square/streams.py#L250)